 - For UTI you can drink cranberry juice

-Sometimes menstrual cramps during late pregnancy can be an indication of some serious problem.
-Always self diagnosis cannot work.
-So best thing is talk to your doctor immediately.
+Sometimes menstrual cramping in late pregnancy can be an indication of some serious problem.
+Always self-diagnosis cannot work.
+So the best thing is to talk to your doctor immediately.
 Only your doctor can tell you best about these pains.
-He can only tell if pains are really bad fr you and your baby.
+He can only tell if pains are really bad for you and your baby.